AshKapow/catchtwo/README.md

 ### Getting Started:
 To start up the bot on replit, go to the 'Secrets' tab on replit (the lock icon) and in the 'key' area, write `user_token`, and then type in your discord account token in the 'value' section. <br>

+Then, create another secret with `spam_id` in the 'key' section, and type in the channel id you want the bot to spam in into the 'value' section. <br>

-Then, create another secret with `channel_id` in the 'key' section, and type in the channel id you want the bot to spam and catch in into the 'value' section. <br>
+Then, create another secret with `catch_id` in the 'key' section, and type in the channel id you want the bot to catch in into the 'value' section. <br>

 After you've done that, please see the below section.